Nati-onBear/IV_Battle-Tank/README.md

 Player and enemy can use terrain as cover

-Some rock terrain can take in a few hit after totally destroyed

-There are health and ammo also damage booster pack that player or enemy can pick up

-There are different kinds of ammo: explosive, armor piercing, fire round...

 # Requirements
 SFX: Gun firing, explosion, barrel and turret moving, engine sound...

-Static mesh: Simple tank with tracks, body, turret and barrel, helicopter with body and wings
+Static mesh: Simple tank with tracks, body, turret and barrel

 Graphic effect: Smoke, firing trail, explosion...